Khan Bonfils: Career

-Bonfils performed onstage as well.
+Bonfils performed on stage as well.
 He acted in the West End: Miss Saigon at Drury Lane, Theatre Royal London and The King & I at London Palladium where he performed the lead with Elaine Paige.

-Personal life and demise
+Death

-On 5 January 2015, Bonfils was rehearsing an upcoming stage production of Dante's Inferno when he collapsed.
-Although CPR was attempted, he could not be resuscitated; he was pronounced dead by paramedics.
+On 5 January 2015, Bonfils was rehearsing for an upcoming stage production of Dante's Inferno when he collapsed.
+Although CPR was performed, he could not be resuscitated; he was pronounced dead by paramedics.
 He was 42 years old.